tibor3741/Python-Girlfriend/README.md

 # girlfriend.github.io
-This is Pyton Virtual Girlfriend
+This is Python Virtual Girlfriend
-  - Hungarian language
+  - Hungarian languages
   - Talk to you